 The Compare Objects option provides the ability to compare two different objects or view the changes that have been made to a single object.
 Once the objects have been compared, there is an option to filter the attributes to only display attributes based on the compare results.

 Attributes that have multiple values, have an expand option next to them, when the attribute is expanded, each value in the attribute is compared against the right side attribute and results are display.

-Clicking on the column header of the compare result will display the filter options that are available, selecting one of the filter options will result in only the select compare result being displayed.
+Clicking on the compare icon column header, the one between the left and right values, will display the filter options, selecting one of the filter options will result in only the attributes that match the selected filter being displayed.

 Note: with a filter selected, when expanding an attribute, only the value that match the filter will be displayed.

 Show All - all results will be displayed

 Don't Match - display only the results that doesn't match